colmeye/BS4-Form-Validation/README.md

 <script type="text/javascript" src="PATH_TO_FILE/bs4-form-validation.js"></script>
 ```

 2. Enter javascript tags before the last body tag.
 Create an object using the Validation class which will represent the entire form.
-The form's name should be the class parameter and a string.
+The form's Id should be the class parameter and a string.
 The submit button should be formatted as `<input type="submit">` to work properly.
 ```
 <script>